Domestic violence in Nevada occurs when people intentionally commit battery against their:

 Battery occurs when someone deliberately touches someone else in a violent, aggressive or merely unwanted way.
 Common examples of what may constitute battery in Nevada are:

-Note that a battery doesn't have to result in injuries for someone to be convicted of it in Nevada.
-Also note that using unlawful physical force on someone isn't a crime unless the act is intentional.
+Note that a battery does not have to result in injuries for someone to be convicted of it in Nevada.
+Also note that using unlawful physical force on someone is not a crime unless the act is intentional.
 However, not all honest accidents let the defendant off the hook for criminal liability:

 For example, hitting a person by throwing a glass at him is battery even if the thrower expected the victim would duck in time ... this is because the defendant should have reasonably foreseen that it was likely the victim would get hit.
 For more examples see our article on Nevada battery laws.